-Terri Alsept is a senior trust advisor and team leader in the Bonita Springs office of Northern Trust, responsible for delivering holistic wealth management to high net worth families and charitable entities.
-Prior to joining Northern Trust in 2006, Terri was an attorney with Porter, Wright, Morris and Arthur, LLP, in Naples, Florida, where she specialized in transactional work, primarily in the areas of estate planning, business entity formation/governance, and real estate.
-Terri earned her Doctor of Jurisprudence and a Certificate of Specialization in Law and Business from Vanderbilt University Law School, after graduating summa cum laude from Florida Atlantic University with a degree in finance.
+Terri Alsept is a senior trust advisor and team leader at the Bonita Springs office of Northern Trust, responsible for delivering holistic wealth management to high net worth families and charitable entities.
+Prior to joining Northern Trust in 2006, Terri was an attorney with Porter, Wright, Morris and Arthur, LLP, in Naples, Florida, where she specialized in transactional work, primarily in the areas of estate planning, business entity formation/governance and real estate.
+Terri earned her Doctor of Jurisprudence and a certificate of specialization in law and business from Vanderbilt University Law School, after graduating summa cum laude from Florida Atlantic University with a degree in finance.
 She lives in Estero with her husband, Aaron, and daughter, Emmalyn.
 Terri is an active volunteer at her church, and she has served on advisory committees and/or boards of directors for the Shelter for Abused Women and Children and the Centers for the Arts of Bonita Springs.

 DR. DENISE CARLIN

-Denise Carlin is the Executive Director of Elementary School Development for the School District of Lee County, providing oversight for the Departments of Special Education, Intervention Services, and Student Services.
-She earned her Bachelors, Masters, and Doctoral Degrees from The University of South Florida.
-Dr. Carlin has over 25 years of experience as a teacher, principal, and district-based administrator.
-She has also served as an adjunct professor, teaching Educational Leadership courses at Florida Gulf Coast University; and she is currently a member of the Educational Leadership Advisory Board.
+Denise Carlin is Chief of Staff for the School District of Lee County.
+She earned her bachelor's, master's, and doctoral degrees from the University of South Florida.
+Dr. Carlin has over 25 years of experience as a teacher, principal and district-based administrator.
+She has also served as an adjunct professor, teaching educational leadership courses at Florida Gulf Coast University, where she is currently a member of the Educational Leadership Advisory Board.
 Denise grew up in Lee County and has watched our community expand and flourish.
-She has dedicated her life to helping children; and, she is incredibly proud to serve on the New Horizons’ Board.
+She has dedicated her life to helping children, and she is incredibly proud to serve on the New Horizons of SWFL board.
 Denise and her husband, John, reside in Lee County with their two sons, John and Tyler.

 PASTOR TIM CARSON

-Tim Carson is the Senior Pastor at Estero United Methodist Church.
-Tim is a graduate of Grove City College in Grove City, PA with a degree in English and Secondary Education and got his Masters of Divinity from Asbury Theological Seminary in Wilmore, Ky.
-Tim served 2 years as an Associate Pastor at Asbury UMC in Maitland, Fl, then planted Shepherd’s Community UMC in Lakeland, FL where he served for 14 years, and has been the Pastor of Estero UMC for 7 years.
-Estero UMC is a proud church partner with New Horizons and hosts 170 students on their campus 4 days a week throughout the school year.
-He has served on the Board of Directors for Renewed Hope Missions and The Bonita Chamber of Commerce.
+Tim Carson is Senior Pastor at Estero Church.
+He is a graduate of Grove City College in Grove City, PA with a degree in English and secondary education and got his Master's of Divinity from Asbury Theological Seminary in Wilmore, KY.
+Tim served two years as an associate pastor at Asbury UMC in Maitland, FL, then planted Shepherd’s Community UMC in Lakeland, FL, where he served for 14 years.
+Estero Church is a proud church partner with New Horizons and hosts Super Kids and Teens on its campus throughout the school year.
+He has served on the Board of Directors for Renewed Hope Missions and the Bonita Chamber of Commerce (now SWFL Inc).
 Tim is the proud recipient of the Pat Lord Award from the Bonita Chamber.
 Tim and his wife Cindy are empty nesters who live in Estero.

 Sandy graduated with a business degree from the University of Florida, followed by an MBA from Western University in London, Ontario.
 He began his career as an oil trader with Conoco in Houston, TX and transitioned to leading mergers and acquisitions and managing the venture capital portfolio for Teleflex, Inc., a Fortune 500 company.
 Concurrently, he helped form and support several entrepreneurial ventures including satellite surveillance of commercial agriculture properties.
-Sandy currently owns and remotely manages a small manufacturing business located in Provo UT and serves on the Board of Governors of the trade association representing the sporting goods industry.
-Sandy and his wife, Greta, are stereotypical snowbirds, having become residents of SWFL since 2017, spending summers in suburban Philadelphia, and both tutor at a Naples Super Kids Club.
+Sandy currently owns and remotely manages a small manufacturing business located in Provo, UT and serves on the Board of Governors of the trade association representing the sporting goods industry.
+Sandy and his wife, Greta, are stereotypical snowbirds; They became residents of SWFL in 2017, spend summers in suburban Philadelphia and tutor at a Super Kids Club.